Tax in Mali

 Who is the Malian tax authority?

 Direction Generale des Impots (DGI), under the Ministry of Economy and Finance.
+The DGI administers personal and corporate income tax, TVA, and other taxes under the Code General des Impots.

 When is the Malian annual return due?